stevejarvis/stevejarvis.github.io/_posts/2017-01-22-grin-n-spin-brew-tour.md

     "date":new Date(2016, 9, 3),
     "lat":39.593721,
     "lon":-105.023341,
-    "notes":"The first trip of the tour, before the tour was officially the tour!"
+    "notes":"The first trip of the tour, before the tour was officially the tour!", "gpx": "../resources/grin-n-spin/breckenridge-9-3-2016.gpx" },
-  },
 ]

 // draw a marker for all trips var mileage = 0